-Tennis courts may be covered over and croquet lawns may have disappeared beneath overgrowth upon overgrowth, but the football pavilion still stands and dalliances within them and by the workshops nearby continue.
+Tennis courts may be covered over and croquet lawns have disappeared to overgrowth upon overgrowth, but the football pavilion still stands and dalliances within them and by the workshops nearby continue.
 No-one sees us, although some sense our presence.

-The oval where football and cricket were once played still exists, even if smothered in a dense, undulating cover of green with goal posts standing on command at each end, said to serve the dual purpose of ventilation through their tops for pipes running below the ground’s surface.
+The sports oval where football and cricket were once played still exists, even if smothered in a lush undulating dense of green.
+Goal posts stand on command at each end, serving the dual purpose of ventilation through their tops from pipes running below the ground’s surface.
 The reservoir is gone, the church and schools too.
 No abode or home exists or gardens well tendered or the cows that came with homes for milking.
 All are gone.
 In physicality, that is.

 In the sublime of the underworld in this living ghost town of lands faraway, many breathe beneath the earth from where they once stood.
 Archaeologically, a sleeping beauty awaits her Prince Charming awakening.

 A town of living ghosts in a life at honey speed, a calm and peace unwavering in the howl of withering leaves.
 Crested cockatoos streaming between trees of bare, shrilling whistles of a time unmoved.
-Ghosts of yesterday dance in sleeping ruins, among flying spiders’ webs glistening in the glory of the day, and families playing and living in a vast back yard of lands faraway.
+Ghosts of yesterday dance in sleeping ruins, among flying spiders’ webs glistening in the glory of the day, and families living and playing in a vast back yard of lands faraway.

-The physical is fading.
-Drains where pumpkins once entwined the trunks of fruiting plum trees are now barren, date palms and cypress trees, pies at the football and beer behind the goals, whiskey at half time, the intrigue of the water tank, cream lilies and milk coffee, cows for milking .… they’re all dissolving, vanishing in lands faraway.
+Drains where pumpkins once entwined the trunks of fruiting plum trees are now barren, date palms and cypress trees, pies at the football and beer behind the goals, a swig of whiskey at half time ... the intrigue of the water tank, cream lilies and milk coffee, fresh cheese from the milking ... aah, but all is fading now, the physical is dissolving, all are vanishing in lands faraway.

-Cheers to a life in a living ghost town, a life at honey speed, wistful of what’s to come with lands faraway.
+Cheers to a life in a living ghost town, a life at honey speed, wistful of what’s to come in lands faraway.

-All is gone.
-All jewels fall from crowns, eventually.
+All are gone.
+All jewels fall from crowns eventually.

-Jewels may fall from crowns, but they never fail to sparkle in the brilliance of the most brilliant, multi-faceted gems.
-Whether in a white yellow, green or rose of gold setting, they shine a forever shine.
+Jewels may fall from crowns, but they never fail to sparkle in the brilliance of a Milkyway of multi-faceted gems.
+Whether in a white, yellow, green or rose of gold setting, they shine a forever shine.

 Cheers to a life in a living ghost town, in a life at honey speed, of a house and two cows and a land faraway.